thamara/thamara/README.md

 ### Hello there 👋

-My name is Thamara and I'm a Software Engineer living in Belo Horizonte, Brazil.
+My name is Thamara and I'm a Software Engineer ~~living~~ surviving as I can in Belo Horizonte, Brazil.

 ### Get in touch ✉️